mrpete13/manyfiles/README.md

 ## manyfiles

 This program creates many files of specified sizes in multiple directories.
-This was *not* originally written to be a benchmarking tool but rather a utility for creating large amounts of files for other varioustesting purposes.
+This was *not* originally written to be a benchmarking tool but rather a utility for creating large amounts of files for other various testing purposes.

 By default there are 5 directories that total 15GiB written to /tmp/dirs/.